Profile - Jason Gondonneau

 JG: My name is Jason Gondonneau ( Jaz ), I'm 25 years old.
 I was born in the south west of France, near Agen and its good prunes.
 Very young, I was apart, unable to integrate.
 All my schooling was nothing but suffering, so I shut myself off from video games.
 At 15, I left for a CAP in carpentry.
 CAP + BP carpentry in my pocket, I started a forging workshop in cutlery, my hands allowed me to express myself.
 Happy and at peace with myself, at the age of 19 I decide to bring together all the elements that have allowed me to be happy.
 It is inevitable, it is on the road meeting people that I feel good.
 Meeting, learning, feeling alive and learning again.
 That's what I like!

-When and how did you learn paragliding ?
+When and how did you learn paraglider ?

-JG: At the end of my first journey (8 months on the round with my friend Nicolas), some paragliding pilots gave me a lift and told me it was as difficult as it sounds to learn paragliding and that you could fly with all your trekking gear !
-From that point on I told myself I wasn’t going to hurt my knees going down the mountains and that I would fly instead.
-After the initiation course and 5 flights, I bought my paragliding gear and went on to fly 20 times on my own in the Pyrenees.
-Then around 80 more in the Cantal, where I was driving for the paragliding school Parapente Puy Mary for around 4 months.
+JG: I learned at the end of my first trip (8 months on the road with my friend Nicolas).
+After being picked up by paragliding pilots, they explained to me that it's not that inaccessible, and that you can Take-off with all your hiking gear.
+It's decided I won't break my knees anymore going down all the mountains I would have climbed.
+After my initiation course and 5 flights, I bought my gear and flew 20 times alone in the Pyrenees.
+Then 80 more in the Cantal, where I do the shuttles for the school paraglider Puy Mary during 4 months.

-Can you tell us more about the project you created and Supair was a part of ?
+Can you tell us more about the project you created?